 New Envita Study Shows Chronic Lyme Disease "Fools" Immune System, Resistant to Antibiotics

-SCOTTSDALE, AZ--(Marketwired - April 28, 2015) - Envita Medical Center has just published an eye-opening peer reviewed study explaining how chronic Lyme disease persists in patients and resists against most treatment, including antibiotics.
+SCOTTSDALE, AZ--(Marketwired - April 28, 2015) - Envita Medical Centers has just published an eye-opening peer reviewed study explaining how chronic Lyme disease persists in patients and resists against most treatment, including antibiotics.
 The paper is titled, "Chronic Lyme Disease: Persistent Clinical Symptoms Related to Immune Evasion, Antibiotic Resistance and Various Defense Mechanisms of Borrelia burgdorferi" and it can be found in The Open Journal of Medical Microbiology.
 Dr. Dino Prato, founder of Envita, and his colleagues, demonstrate that several key mechanisms of Borrelia burgdorferi (known as bb or the bacteria behind Lyme disease) allow the disease to evade the immune system and sometimes defy treatment altogether, which in turn prompts the infection to become chronic.

 The Envita study exposes Borrelia's pesky ability to change the genes that are expressed on the outer surface of the bacteria in a manner that "confuses" the immune system's capacity to recognize it.
 These disguises do not fool antibiotics but they do buy the bacteria time to find a hiding place and create protective environments such as biofilm to hide within the body.
 When Borrelia persistently lingers in a patient's body, coinfections, immune down-regulation and secondary co-infections, such as viruses, can form a complex biological environment that causes treatment to become difficult.